trogdoro/xiki/README.markdown

 ## Install Ruby 1.9.3

+Type "ruby -v" to see which ruby version you currently have.

 On ubuntu, do: $ sudo apt-get install ruby1.9.3.

 On the mac, install rvm (http://google.com/search?q=install+rvm) and the do: $ rvm install ruby-1.9.3